-If you don’t have a medical condition which is causing your fatigue, your answer to increased energy may be as simple as more protein.
+If you don’t have a medical condition that causes fatigue, the answer to more energy may be as simple as higher protein.

-Energy comes in the form of food and if you lack important vitamins/nutrients, fatigue is one of the first symptoms to present.
+Energy comes in the form of food.
+If you lack macronutrients like protein, fatigue is one of the first symptoms to present.

-Protein provides the basic building blocks for tissue growth and plays a key role in many bodily functions.
+Higher protein provides the basic building blocks for tissue growth.

 If you’re not re-fueling with enough protein throughout the day, your system will not function optimally.